Transipedia/dekupl-run/README.md

 ## Usage

-Dekupl-run is a pipeline build with Snakemake.
+Dekupl-run is a pipeline built with Snakemake.
 It works with a [configuration file](#configuration) that you will use to set the list of samples and their conditions as well as parameters for the test.

-1. **Create a config.json** with the list of your samples, their conditions and the location their FASTQ file.
-See next section for parameters description.
+1. **Create a config.json** with the list of your samples, their conditions and the location of their FASTQ file.
+See next section for parameter description.
 2. **Run the pipeline**.
-Replace `CONFIG_JSON` with the config file you have created, `NB_THREADS` with the number of threads and `MAX_MEMORY` with the maximum memory (in Megabyte) you want DEkupl to allocate.
+Replace `CONFIG_JSON` with the config file you have created, `NB_THREADS` with the number of threads and `MAX_MEMORY` with the maximum memory (in Megabyte) you want DE-kupl to allocate.
 This command line can varry depending of the installation (docker, singularity, manual, etc).
    `dekupl-run --configfile CONFIG_JSON -jNB_THREADS --resources ram=MAX_MEMORY -p`

 3. **Explore results**.
 Once Dekupl-run has been successfully executed, DE contigs produced by Dekupl-run are located under `DEkupl_results/A_vs_B_kmer_counts/merged-diff-counts.tsv.gz`.
-They can be annoted can be annotate using [Dekupl-annotation](https://github.com/Transipedia/dekupl-annotation) and the vizualized with [Dekupl-viewer](https://github.com/Transipedia/dekupl-viewer).
+They can be annoted using [Dekupl-annotation](https://github.com/Transipedia/dekupl-annotation) and vizualized with [Dekupl-viewer](https://github.com/Transipedia/dekupl-viewer).

 ## Installation

-We recommand tu use [conda](https://anaconda.org/) to install dekupl-run, but you can also use Docker, Singularity and manual installatioN.
+We recommand tu use [conda](https://anaconda.org/) to install dekupl-run, but you can also use Docker, Singularity and manual installation.

 ### Option1 : Use dekupl-run with conda

-- **Step 1: Install conda.** If you do not have a conda distribution installed, we recommend to install miniconda as follow.
+- **Step 1: Install conda.** If you do not have a conda distribution installed, we recommend to install miniconda as follows.
 See [Miniconda website](https://conda.io/miniconda.html) for other installation instructions (ex. for OSX).
     ```
     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
     bash Miniconda3-latest-Linux-x86_64.sh
     ```
 - **Step 2: Install dekupl-run**.
-This will create a conda environment dekupl (if missing) and install dekupl run inside, the order of the parameters is important.
+This will create a dekupl conda environment (if missing) and install dekupl-run inside.
+The order of parameters is important.
     ```
     conda install -n dekupl -y -m --override-channels -c transipedia \
      -c bioconda -c conda-forge -c https://repo.anaconda.com/pkgs/main \